Galion Iron Works: History

 The motor grader line received the first power-shift transmission, which was a major advance, in 1955.
 Called the Galion Grade-O-Matic drive, it utilized a torque converter, output shaft governor and power-shift transmission, providing simple two-lever control of speed and direction.
 The Galion T-700 garnered the world's largest grader title in 1955.
 Larger than anything else in the grader industry, it had 190 hp and weighed over 40,000 pounds.
 The graders and rollers built by the Galion Iron Works Company created many of the roads and highways (including the Interstate Highway System) in North America, as well as South America and other countries.
 After 60 years with the same name, the Galion Iron Works and Manufacturing Company was renamed the Galion Manufacturing Company in 1973.
-The following year a transaction was completed making Galion a division of Dresser Industries, Inc.
+In 1974, a transaction was completed making Galion a division of Dresser Industries, Inc.

 In 1979, Galion added the first three articulated graders to its line.
-The mid-sized A-550, with a 29,100 pound operating weight, is shown here.
-These graders were of completely new design, with a distinctive sloping engine hood.
-Other models of the same design were introduced until all Galion's rigid-frame machines were replaced by the mid-1980s.
+The mid-sized A-550, with a 29,100 pound operating weight, is in the photograph.
+The graders were of a completely new design, with a distinctive sloping engine hood.
+Other models of the same design were introduced until all of Galion's rigid-frame machines were replaced by the mid-1980s.

 Galion introduced its modern-looking articulated grader line in 1979.
 It featured a distinctively sloped rear engine hood and was identified as the A-series for "Articulated".
 Initially three models were introduced, the A-500, A-550, and A-600, weighing up to 30,000 pounds.
-These models joined the rigid-frame models, which continued in the Galion line until the mid-1980s.
+The models joined the rigid-frame models, which continued in the Galion line until the mid-1980s.

-Dresser 830 grader grading a bank.
+A Dresser 830 grader is shown grading a bank.
 The 27,800-pound grader was formerly the Galion A-450E, but was renumbered when its parent company Dresser Industries temporarily dropped the Galion name in 1986.

 In 1986, the grader products took on the name of the parent company, Dresser, and the Galion name was temporarily dropped.
 In 1988, the grader line was consolidated into three articulated models named the 830, 850 and 870.
-That same year, Galion became part of the Komatsu Dresser Company (KDC) joint venture.
+Also in 1988, Galion became part of the Komatsu Dresser Company (KDC) joint venture.
 The Galion name reemerged in 1992, when the Galion division of KDC was established.
 From 1995, the three basic Galion graders were badged and renumbered to fit into Komatsu's GD series, and featured modified specifications.
 The Komatsu-designed GD825A-2 is its largest grader, weighing 58,250 pounds and producing 280 hp.